open-edge-insights/eii-azure-bridge/README.md

 when generating your deployment manifest.

-The final implication is on the configuration of the services which the EII Azure Bridge is subscribing to.
+The final implication is on the configuration of the services which the Azure Bridge is subscribing to.
 Most EII services publishing over TCP set their host to `127.0.0.1`.
 This keeps the communication only available to subscribers which are on the local host network on the system.
-In order for the EII Azure Bridge to subscribe to these publications this must be changed to `0.0.0.0`.
+In order for the Azure Bridge to subscribe to these publications this must be changed to `0.0.0.0`.

-This can be accomplished by overridding the service's publisher `EndPoint` configuration via environmental variables, just like with the EII Azure Bridge service.
-For each service which the EII Azure Bridge needs to subscribe to over TCP, add the environmental variable `PUBLISHER_ENDPOINT=0.0.0.0:<PORT>` to the environmental variable configuration of the serivce's module configuration in your deployment manifest (note: be sure to replace the port).
+This can be accomplished by overridding the service's publisher `EndPoint` configuration via environmental variables, just like with the Azure Bridge service.
+For each service which the Azure Bridge needs to subscribe to over TCP, add the environmental variable `PUBLISHER_ENDPOINT=0.0.0.0:<PORT>` to the environmental variable configuration of the serivce's module configuration in your deployment manifest (note: be sure to replace the port).
 Or if there are multiple topics being published, use the variable `PUBLISHER_<Name>_ENDPOINT`.

-These variables have already been set for to have the EII Azure Bridge subscribe to a single instance of the Video Analytics service.
-This configuration can be seen in your deployment manifest under the, "EIIAzureBridge", and, "ia_video_analytics", modules.
-Or, you can see this configuration being set in the, "config/templates/ia_video_analytics.template.json", and, "config/templates/EIIAzureBridge.template.json", files.
+These variables have already been set for to have the Azure Bridge subscribe to a single instance of the Video Analytics service.
+This configuration can be seen in your deployment manifest under the, "AzureBridge", and, "ia_video_analytics", modules.
+Or, you can see this configuration being set in the, "config/templates/ia_video_analytics.template.json", and, "config/templates/AzureBridge.template.json", files.

 **ZeroMQ IPC Subscription Implications**

-If EIIAzureBridge is subscribing to publisher over a ZeroMQ IPC socket, ensure that
+If AzureBridge is subscribing to publisher over a ZeroMQ IPC socket, ensure that
-* EIIAzureBridge app's subscriber interfaces configuration matches to that of the publisher app's publisher interfaces configuration in `build/provision/config/eii_config.json` file.
-Below is an example of the EIIAzureBridge interface configuration subscribing to the publications coming from the VideoIngestion container.
+* AzureBridge app's subscriber interfaces configuration matches to that of the publisher app's publisher interfaces configuration in `build/provision/config/eii_config.json` file.
+Below is an example of the AzureBridge interface configuration subscribing to the publications coming from the VideoIngestion container.

   ```javascript